 John Foy & Associates is one of the biggest and best-known injury law firms in the state.
 Helping injured people recover money is the only thing we do.
 And over the years, we’ve proven that we follow through and get results.
 Call us at (404) 400-4000 and get your free consultation today.

 What Types of Bus Accidents Can I File a Claim for?

-Buses make travel more efficient by ferrying dozens of people to destinations throughout the City of Columbus, or to events or destinations elsewhere in Georgia and around the country.
-Buses are far larger than passenger cars, and this means two things in an accident.
+Buses make travel more efficient by ferrying dozens of people to destinations and events throughout Columbus.
+However, buses are far larger than passenger cars, and this means two things in an accident.

-- Tipping over.
-The height of a bus makes it prone to tipping over due to a maneuvering error, taking a curve too fast, high winds, or other factors.
+- Tipping over: The height of a bus makes it prone to tipping over due to a maneuvering error, taking a curve too fast, high winds, or other factors.

-- Pedestrian accidents.
-School and transit buses frequently encounter pedestrians as they board and leave the bus or cross the street.
+- Pedestrian accidents: School and transit buses frequently encounter pedestrians as they board and leave the bus or cross the street.
 An inattentive driver or a pedestrian who darts in front of a bus can easily cause an accident.

-- Maintenance issues.
-Buses should be inspected and undergo regular maintenance.
+- Maintenance issues: Buses should be inspected and undergo regular maintenance.
 When this doesn’t happen, buses can have accidents caused by such things as malfunctioning tires or brakes or a missing mirror.

-- Drivers who violate traffic laws.
-Both the bus driver and other motorists on the road are expected to follow traffic laws, including staying within the speed limit and maintaining a safe following distance.
+- Drivers who violate traffic laws: Both the bus driver and other motorists on the road are expected to follow traffic laws, including staying within the speed limit and maintaining a safe following distance.

 to find a John Foy office near you